keithbuhler/keithbuhler.github.io/Buhler-CV-web.md

 ### WORKS IN PROGRESS
-1. "The Case for Agnosticism about Causal Closure" (revise and resubmit to *Religious Studies*)
+1. "Remaining Agnostic about Causal Closure" (revise and resubmit)
 4. *Becoming What We Are* (book draft complete)